wenqi-xiao/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+I think generally it works great!
+But, I don’t know if it is because of the school internet being slow, I sometimes can’t load the tab properly on mobile (took too long to respond), and sometimes there are lag on changing colors.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.